Fridahemma/Password_Generator/README.md

 the functionality of this is sets of Jvascript and html elements.

 Deploy URL
-you can find the diployed application on my GitHub here git@github.com:Fridahemma/Fridahemma.git
+you can find the diployed application on my GitHub herehttps://fridahemma.github.io/Password_Generator/